taext/later_links/README.md

 <br>

-## TL;DR - hard-coded QR codes with dynamic links
+## TL;DR - hard-code QR codes with dynamic links

         Physically print QR codes with links to be defined later

 paper_links combines the dynamic nature of HTML links with the physical nature of printed paper material.